coinyon/buchfink/README.md

 Buchfink - Plain Crypto Taxes
 =============================

+Buchfink is a commandline application that you can use for keeping book over your crypto trades and generate profit/loss statements and tax reports.

 Under the hood, Buchfink uses algorithms and data structures from Rotki, the open source portfolio tracker.
 But instead of a GUI, local accounts and an encrypted database, Buchfink uses the CLI and plain text files for